AndreasFaust/gatsby-plugin-htaccess/README.md

 | Default: | none           |

 Set to `true`, it will output `RewriteBase /`.
-If you want a custom RewriteBase, just type a string.
+You can also define a custom RewriteBase.

 ```javascript
 module.exports = {